 A postvention support guide for people affected by suicide, with both emotional and practical support.
 People who have been bereaved by suicide used their experiences to lead the revision of this resource.

-London’s Global Universities short postvention guide to help people reach out and offer support to someone bereaved by suicide.
+“This short postvention guide, developed at UCL, is aimed at helping people reach out and offer support to someone bereaved by suicide.”

 This booklet from Mind explains how to support someone who feels suicidal, giving practical suggestions for what you can do and where you can go for support.